wccalvin/blog/content/about/index.md

 ## Blog

 I mostly share what I learn for my future self and others.
-The topics would mostly revolve around Python, JavaScript, GIT and Rust.
+The topics would mostly revolve around Python and JavaScript.
 I hope you find this content useful.

 ## My Journey

 I'm a self-taught programmer.
-I started to learn programming using perl and then python, fell in love with it and embarked on a continous process of learning new skills and honing acquired ones ever since.
+I started to learn programming using perl and then python, fell in love with it and embarked on a continous process of learning to Program.
 I mostly use Python, JavaScript and SQL for work.

 I'm currently learning Rust.